April 30, 2024

 of the author's great aunt Laura Todd Burnell (1913–1999)

-Six weeks ago, I attended an Islamic art history conference at the University of York, and presented some research from the project I'm blogging here.
-A lot of my talk was about epic simile, which—much the way Homer likens battlefield exploits to humble trades like spinning and fishing and numerous agricultural tasks—is the main context for representations of craft production in early Arabic poetry.
+Six weeks ago, I attended a conference on Islamic art history at the University of York, and presented some research from the project I'm blogging here.
+A lot of my talk was about epic simile, which—much the way Homer likens battlefield exploits to humble trades like spinning and fishing, and various agricultural tasks—is the main context for representations of craft production in early Arabic poetry.
 And in the Q&A, the question came up: Is this coincidence, or is it a sign of Homer's reception and influence in Arabia of the Late Antique?

 "I call it uncanny" was my first response, and this was inspired.
 The rest of my answer came out in a jumble that I'd like to reorganize here.